 Information in credit reports can be critical to determine a consumer’s eligibility for credit, access to checking accounts, employment, rental housing, and more.
 The Bureau is monitoring the market through its supervisory, enforcement, and research efforts, including a we published in December 2012 and other agency on credit report accuracy.
 As this work continues, the Bureau will evaluate possible policy responses to issues identified, including potential additional rules or amendments to existing rules governing consumer reporting.
 Potential topics for consideration might include the accuracy of credit reports, including the processes for resolving consumer disputes, or other issues.

 Student loan servicing

 Student loan servicers are a critical link between borrowers and lenders, yet there are no consistent, market-wide federal standards for student loan servicing.
-In September 2015, we released a report that identifies issues and suggests a framework to improve student loan servicing.
-The Bureau has made it a priority to take action against companies that are engaging in illegal servicing practices , and that ongoing work includes addressing many of the problems outlined in this report.
-Also in September, the Bureau, the Department of Education, and the Department of the Treasury issued a Joint Statement of Principles on Student Loan Servicing , proposing a framework similar to the recommendations included in this report.
+In September 2015, we released a that identifies issues and suggests a framework to improve student loan servicing.
+The Bureau has made it a priority to take action against companies that are engaging in , and that ongoing work includes addressing many of the problems outlined in this report.
+Also in September, the Bureau, the Department of Education, and the Department of the Treasury issued a , proposing a framework similar to the recommendations included in this report.
 We will continue to monitor the market for trends and developments and evaluate possible policy responses, including potentially proposing rules.
 Possible topics for consideration might include specific acts or practices and consumer disclosures.